troglobit/mping/README.md

 Multicast friendly network ---'
 ```

+> A multicast "friendly" network is one that supports multicast routing,
+> and/or supports IGMP/MLD snooping.
+Remember: the reverse path is in
+> the unicast routing table (e.g., default route), the MULTICAST flag
+> on your interfaces, and ... the TTL in routed networks!

 By default, mping starts in receiver mode, joining the group given as
 command line argument.
 To start as a sender, use `-s` and remember to
 set the `-t TTL` value greater than the number of routing "hops" when